cp3402-students/cp3402-2021-site-cp3402-2021-group10/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Both version of the theme is does not require any setup or modifcations, as long as you have WordPress installed locally or on a server.
+Both theme versions do not require any setup or modifications, as long as you have WordPress installed locally or on a server.
 <br><br>

 ### Prerequisites

 * WordPress
+* Access to SQL Database
+* Admin Privileges on WordPress Site
 <br>

 ### Installation

-For installation instructions please visit:
+For installation instructions can be found at:
 [Installation.md](https://github.com/cp3402-students/cp3402-2021-site-cp3402-2021-group10/blob/main/Installation.md)